 We encourage you to work on the exercises in small groups in the labs.

 on your assignment, you and your partner may each submit the same answer for the Core and Completion parts.
-You must do the Challenge, and Reflection parts of the assignment yourself, and you may not work on shared code in groups of more than two.
+You must do the Challenge part of the assignment yourself, and you may not work on shared code in groups of more than two.
 Make sure you read the section on plagiarism below.